leftlogic/ffconf/src/details/speaking.md

 ## Accessibility and COVID

 Live Captioning will be provided by White Coat Captioning.
-The screen will be located on the stage on the left hand side.
+The screen will be located on the stage on the left hand side (facing the stage).

 The ground floor is accessible to customers with limited mobility including wheelchair users.